theflutterfire/Termsand-Conditions/README.md

 supporting" country; and that you are not listed on any U.S. Government list of prohibited or restricted parties.

 # 12. CONTACT INFORMATION

-For general inquiries, complaints, questions or claims concerning the licensed Application, please contact:
-Andrew
-Khmelnitskyi 29018
-Ukraine
-andrew.dsgnr@gmail.com
+theflutterfire@gmail.com

 # 13. TERMINATION
-The license is valid until terminated by Andrew Tanchuk or by You.
-Your rights under this license will terminate automatically and without notice from Andrew Tanchuk if You fail to adhere to any term(s) of this license.
-Upon License termination, You shall stop all use of the Application, and destroy all copies, full or partial, of the Application.
+The licence is valid until terminated by Andrew Tanchuk or by You.
+Your rights under this licence will terminate automatically and without notice from Andrew Tanchuk if You fail to adhere to any term(s) of this licence.
+Upon Licence termination, You shall stop all use of the Application, and destroy all copies, full or partial, of the Application.

 # 14. THIRD-PARTY TERMS OF AGREEMENTS AND BENEFICIARY
 Andrew Tanchuk represents and warrants that Andrew Tanchuk will comply with applicable third-party terms of agreement when using licensed Application.
-In Accordance with Section 9 of the "Instructions for Minimum Terms of Developer's End-User License Agreement," Apple and Apple's subsidiaries shall be third-party beneficiaries of this
+In Accordance with Section 9 of the "Instructions for Minimum Terms of Developer's End-User Licence Agreement," Apple and Apple's subsidiaries shall be third-party beneficiaries of this
-End User License Agreement and - upon your acceptance of the terms and conditions of this license agreement, Apple will have the right (and will be deemed to have accepted the right) to enforce this End User License Agreement against you as a third-party beneficiary thereof.
+End User Licence Agreement and - upon your acceptance of the terms and conditions of this licence agreement, Apple will have the right (and will be deemed to have accepted the right) to enforce this End User Licence Agreement against you as a third-party beneficiary thereof.

 # 15. INTELLECTUAL PROPERTY RIGHTS
-Andrew Tanchuk and the End-User acknowledge that, in the event of any third-party claim that the licensed Application or the End-User's possession and use of that licensed Application infringes on the third party's intellectual property rights, Andrew Tanchuk, and not Apple, will be solely responsible for the investigation, defense, settlement and discharge or any such intellectual property infringement claims.
+Andrew Tanchuk and the End-User acknowledge that, in the event of any third-party claim that the licensed Application or the End-User's possession and use of that licensed Application infringes on the third party's intellectual property rights, Andrew Tanchuk, and not Apple, will be solely responsible for the investigation, defence, settlement and discharge or any such intellectual property infringement claims.

 # 16. APPLICABLE LAW
-This license agreement is governed by the laws of Ukraine excluding its conflicts of law rules.
+This licence agreement is governed by the laws of India excluding its conflicts of law rules.

 # 17. MISCELLANEOUS
 17.1 If any of the terms of this agreement should be or become invalid, the validity of the remaining provisions shall not be affected.
 Invalid terms will be replaced by valid ones formulated in a way that will achieve the primary purpose.
 17.2 Collateral agreements, changes and amendments are only valid if laid down in writing.
 The preceding clause can only be waived in writing.
 These terms of use were created using Termly's Terms and Conditions Generator.